wjbryant/taboverride/README.md

 ## Setup

-Download the latest release from the [tags page](https://github.com/wjbryant/taboverride/tags).
+Download the latest release from the [releases page](https://github.com/wjbryant/taboverride/releases).
 Load either `taboverride.js` or `taboverride.min.js` in your project.
-These files can be found in the `build` directory.
+These files can be found in the `build/output` directory.

 ### Library Adapters